-Mass finishing refers to any deburring, edge breaking, or surface conditioning process in which the workpieces, although confined in a chamber, are not fixtured.
-As the term is applied in manufacturing today, it includes tumbling barrels, vibratory finishers, centrifugal barrels, and centrifugal disc machines.
-Other processes, such as tumble-blast finishing, magnetic finishing, drag and spin finishing also fit loosely under the mass finishing umbrella.
+Mass finishing refers to any deburring, edge-breaking or surface-conditioning process in which the workpieces, although confined in a chamber, are not fixtured.
+As the term is applied in manufacturing today, it includes tumbling barrels, vibratory finishers, centrifugal barrels and centrifugal disc machines.
+Other processes, such as tumble-blast finishing, magnetic finishing, and drag and spin finishing also fit loosely under the mass finishing umbrella.

-Successful equipment changes inthe past decade include more automatic versions of typical batch machines, and much larger machines for very large parts such as aircraft wing spars, and jet engine components.
-A tub style batch vibrator holding more than eleven tons of plastic media was built for a special application.
-And, in 2008, vibratory finishing was combined with blast finishing in a single pass, helical style, multi-pass bowl machine.
-This machine is aptly named SpiraBlast, and, the process, SpiraBlasting.
+Successful equipment changes during the past decade include more automatic versions of typical batch machines; complex loading and unloading conveyor systems, including robotic handling have been designed; and, much larger machines for large parts such as aircraft wing spars and jet engine components.
+A large tub-style batch vibrator holding more than 11 tons of plastic media was built for a special application.
+And, vibratory finishing has been combined with blast finishing in a single pass, helical-style, multi-pass bowl machine.
+This machine is aptly named SpiraBlast and the process is aptly named, “SpiraBlasting.”
 It can even wash and dry the parts before they are discharged.

 Centrifugal tumblers are the most difficult to automate because of their design.
-Some improvements have developed over the years, but these are usually elaborate media handling systems with independent separating screens and overhead conveyors, bucket elevators, elevated hoppers, and other paraphernalia designed to make the operator’s job less strenuous, and usually more complicated.
-Centrifugal tumblers are the fastest of the mass finishing processes, and have earned themselves a niche when severe radii or stock removal are required.
+Some improvements have developed over the years, but these are usually elaborate media-handling systems with independent separating screens and overhead conveyors, bucket elevators, elevated hoppers and other paraphernalia designed to make the operator’s job less strenuous but usually more complicated.
+Centrifugal tumblers are the fastest of the mass finishing processes and have earned themselves a niche when severe radii or stock removal are required.
 They also are excellent burnishing machines.
 The high speed of these machines often makes up for their labor intensity.

-Vibratory finishing is the most popular choice of these processes.
+Vibratory finishing continues as the most popular choice among these processes.
 Much of its success is attributed to ease of automation.
-In the case of the round machines, the advent of internal separation of parts and media significantly raised the standard for manufacturing convenience .
+Round vibrators (toroid designs), with their internal separation of parts and media, continue to be the benchmark of convenience .

 How do you know which process is best suited for your application?
-First, become familiar with the basics of each approach.
+First, become familiar with the fundamentals of each approach.
 Here is a very brief description of each: